smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 ## Certificates
 Executing these operations in a secured NiFi instance requires specific authorizations, so the application needs to act with the permissions granted to the administrator user.\
 Since _OpenID Connect_ is used to secure NiFi, we have to authenticate by providing the administrator’s SSL certificate and configuring NiFi to recognize it.\
-This section describes how to do this and is heavily based on a very useful and detailed [article](https://community.hortonworks.com/content/supportkb/151106/nifi-how-to-create-your-own-certs-for-securing-nif.html) by Matt Clarke from the Hortonworks Community
+This section describes how to do this and is heavily based on a very useful and detailed [article](https://community.hortonworks.com/content/supportkb/151106/nifi-how-to-create-your-own-certs-for-securing-nif.html) by Matt Clarke from the Hortonworks Community.

-Two pieces of software are needed for this process:\
+Two pieces of software are needed for this process:
 - [Keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html): comes bundled with Java’s JRE, so you should find it in your Java installation folder, usually in `C:\Program Files\Java\jre1.8.0_191\bin`, depending on your version.
 - [OpenSSL](https://www.openssl.org/source/)